casdoor/casdoor-website/docs/how-to-connect/cas.md

 The cas configuration is located in `src/main/webapp/WEB-INF/web.yml`.

-By default, this app use CAS 3.0, which is specified by the following configurations.
+By default, this app uses CAS 3.0, which is specified by the following configurations.
 ```xml
 <filter-name>CAS Validation Filter</filter-name>
 <filter-class>org.jasig.cas.client.validation.Cas30ProxyReceivingTicketValidationFilter</filter-class>